 Under the constraint of uncoded cache placement, the authors of \cite{HKD} introduced a multi-access coded caching scheme.
-They proved that the gap between its achievable rate and the information-theoretic lower bound is no more than $cL$, where $c$ is a constant.
-Reference \cite{RK} proposes a new scheme using index coding, which achieves a lower rate than \cite{HKD} when $K < \frac{KLM}N + L$.
+They proved that the gap between its achievable transmission load and the information-theoretic lower bound is no more than $cL$, where $c$ is a constant.
+Reference \cite{RK} proposed a new scheme using index coding, which achieves a lower transmission load than \cite{HKD} when $K < \frac{KLM}N + L$.
 Furthermore, for the case where $L \geq K/2$ and $N \geq K$, the authors of \cite{RK} derived a converse bound under uncoded placement.
 They proved that the scheme has order optimality within a factor of 2.
-A transformation method is proposed in \cite{CWLZC} to adapt the MN scheme to the multi-access scenario.
-This adaptation achieves a lower rate than \cite{HKD} when $L \nmid K$.
+A transformation method was proposed in \cite{CWLZC} to adapt the MN scheme to the multi-access scenario.
+This adaptation achieves a lower transmission load than \cite{HKD} when $L \nmid K$.
 The work in \cite{RK2021} decomposed the multi-access caching problem into structured index coding problem.
-Based on solutions to the structured index coding problem, a new scheme has been proposed with with a rate that does not exceed the rates of the schemes in \cite{RK} and \cite{CWLZC}.
+Based on solutions to the structured index coding problem, a new scheme has been proposed with a transmission load that does not exceed the transmission loads of the schemes in \cite{RK} and \cite{CWLZC}.
 It is worth noting that subpacketization of the above scheme increases exponentially with $K$.\cite{WCWL} proposed a consecutive cyclic placement strategy.
 By constructing a class of PDAs under this strategy, a novel multi-access coded caching scheme was introduced.
-This scheme have a subpacketization increasing linearly with the number of users and attains a minimal rate of $\frac{K-KML/N}{2 \left\lfloor \frac{K}{K - KML/N + 1} \right\rfloor + 1}$.
+This scheme has a subpacketization increasing linearly with the number of users and attains a minimal transmission load of $\frac{K-KML/N}{2 \left\lfloor \frac{K}{K - KML/N + 1} \right\rfloor + 1}$.
 All the aforementioned schemes are designed for general system parameters.
 A summary is provided in Table \ref{tab-knowschemes}.
 For specific parameter configurations, several schemes with reduced subpacketization have been introduced in \cite{SPE,SR_arX2021,SR,MR}.
 These are also included in Table \ref{tab-knowschemes}.